weslenng/weslenng/README.md

 ***

 - Doing open source for a while 💖
-- Currently in love with ML languages 🐫
+- Learning some ML languages 🐫

 ### Contact 💬